A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 A car air conditioning service every twelve months means you can assist protection from costly breakdowns now and in the future - and a well serviced Automotive Air Conditioning system actually saves you money because it reduces your overall fuel usage.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to warn you about any items that may need replacement in the near future or those that are already worn beyond repair.

-Woodward's Auto Repairs in Wangaratta are qualified to perform air conditioning repairs, services and regas on most makes and models.
+Woodward's Auto Repairs in Wangaratta are qualified to perform air conditioning repairs, services and regas on most makes and models (AU01862).

 Air Conditioning FAQ's